nlesc-recruit/PowerSensor3/docs/USERGUIDE.md

 This way, the power consumption during some time interval can be used.
 The `Joules` function gives an accurate total eneryg usage. `Watt` gives the _average_ power usage over the given time interval.

 Another way to use the PowerSensor is to produce a stream of sensor values on file (in ASCII).
 Simply provide the name of the file as second (optional) argument to the constructor of PowerSensor.
 A separate, light-overhead thread will be started that continuously monitors the PowerSensor state.
 Both methods can be used at the same time.

+For further usage, inspect the `PowerSensor.hpp` file or have a look at the [API documentation](https://nlesc-recruit.github.io/PowerSensor3).